Laragear/Preload/README.md

 * **Can I deactivate the middleware?
 Or check only XXX status?**

-[Yes.](#enable) If you need to check only for a given response status code, you should make your own global middleware.
+[Yes.](#enable) If you need to check only for a given response status code, you can create a custom middleware.

 * **Does the middleware works on unit testing?**